Fix Me TNR Clinics

 Nursing cats will be moved to the front of the line for surgery in order to be picked up and released as soon as possible.
 Caretakers are responsible for picking up nursing cats as soon as the clinic notifies them that they are ready.
 Although every attempt is made to have groups of cats ready at the same time as a nursing cat, sometimes this is not possible and the caretaker may have to make several pickups.

-Generally kittens must weigh at least two pounds in order to be spayed/neutered.
-We try to place kittens that are young enough to be socialized with partner rescue groups for adoption.
+Generally kittens must weigh at least two and half pounds in order to be spayed/neutered.
+We will place kittens 8 weeks and under into our Kitten Rescue Team adoption program.

 Spay / neuter

 Cats will be anesthetized and surgically sterilized.
-After surgery, the cats will be returned to their caretaker the same day for release as indicated on the discharge sheet.
+After surgery, the cats will be returned to their caretaker the same day for release the following day or as indicated on the discharge sheet.

 The tip of the left ear will be clipped on all cats to identify it as a sterile community cat.
 No exceptions.